 Conversion Rate (CVR)

 CVR is another ratio KPI.
-It notes what percentage of users who land on a page engage with the page’s call to action.
+It notes the percentage of users who land on a page engage with its call to action.

 Keywords are search terms.
 These are words or phrases people type into Google.
 Google’s search engine returns search results that match what the user is looking for.

 Google Ads campaigns let you bid on keywords.
-When someone uses your keyword in their search, Google displays your page as a paid search result.
+Then, when someone uses your keyword in their search, Google displays your page as a paid search result.